SogoHlopec/portfolio/README.md

-# Летра
+#Letra

 **Stack:** PHP, CURL, DiDOM, Composer, PHPSpreadsheet, cron, XML, YML

-**Описание проекта:**
+**Project Description:**
-Создание парсинга данных из источника и формирование из этих данных Excel, XML и YML файлы. Основной задачей было автоматизировать процесс парсинга и преобразования данных в нужные форматы.
+Create parsing data from a source and generate Excel, XML and YML files from that data.
+The main task was to automate the process of parsing and converting data into the required formats.

-**Моя роль:**
+**My role:**
-- Парсинг данных из источника и их конвертация в форматы Excel, XML и YML
+- Parsing data from the source and converting it into Excel, XML and YML formats
-- Настройка периодического выполнения скриптов парсинга через Cron на хостинге
+- Setting up periodic execution of parsing scripts via Cron on the hosting server

-**Ключевые фичи:**
+**Key features:**
-- Автоматизация парсинга данных с помощью cron для регулярного обновления данных
+- Automate data parsing with cron for regular data updates
-- Экспорт данных в Excel, XML и YML
+- Export data to Excel, XML and YML